udibr/pelican/content/egpu.md

-Title: using external GTX 980 with MacBook pro
+Title: using external GTX 980 with MacBook Pro
 Date: 2015-05-01 18:13
 Category: ML

 I have a working setup made from MacBook Pro (Retina, Mid 2012) connected to an external GPU card – GTX 980.
 The card is placed in PCIe box that is connected to the laptop with a thunderbolt 2 cable which gives a throughput of 10Gb/s (latter MBP supports 16Gb/s but the PCIe box is in any case limited to the lower rate.)
-The GPU card is too big for the box so I had to give up on the box cover and cut out and fold the front of the box.
 The GPU also requires an external 500W power supply.

 ![external GPU connected to MacBook Pro](https://pbs.twimg.com/media/CDjmbmYWAAEE_SV.jpg)

 Hardware:

 * [Akitio Thunder2 PCIe Box]( http://www.amazon.com/gp/product/B00LTAUTHE) it comes with a thunderbolt cable.
+The GPU card is too big for the box so I had to give up on the box cover and cut out and fold the front of the box.
+Make sure you disassemble all the electroinc parts out of the box before hammering it to its new shape.
 * [EVGA GTX 980 SC ACX 2.0 4GB GDDR5 Graphics Card](http://www.amazon.com/gp/product/B00NT9UT3M) you can find reduced price for this card on Amazon or eBay.
 * I used an old power supply I have, DYNEX DX-520WPS.
 The GPU card came with electric connectors for the power supply in case you don’t have the right ones.
+To keep the power supply turned on at all time you have to jumper the green line to the black line.

 I then followed [this site](http://www.journaldulapin.com/2014/12/04/a-nvidia-maxwell-card-with-thunderbolt-on-a-mac-running-yosemite/) with some  differences: